 Try making sugar skulls ahead of time and then offering a decorating station at your party!
 They make perfect party favors and double as Day of the Dead decorations.
 If you’re not feeling that crafty, printable sugar skull coloring pages are an easier alternative.

-You can also put on a colorful costume or bright clothing to represent the happy occasion.
+You can also wear a colorful costume or bright clothing to represent the happy occasion.
 Either is a great way to express your festive side at your authentic Day of the Dead party!

 💀 Add themed desserts: A Day of the Dead party is all about sweet treats and celebrating!
 Make these sugar skull cookies from Sweet Sugarbelle.